AnyChart/docs.anychart.com/Appearance_Settings/Legend.md

 {sample}AS\_Legend\_12{sample}

 As you can see, one legend can contain different information from one chart.
 Moreover, one legend can contain information from several charts.
-To add several chart as a source for legend items use {api:anychart.ui.Legend#itemsSource}**.itemSource()**{api} method to set charts for legend content.
+To add several chart into one legend use {api:anychart.ui.Legend#itemsSource}**.itemSource()**{api} method and define charts for legend's content.

 ```
   // define charts